Zippers: Zippers

 \subsection{Landing rays}

 \begin{definition}[Landing rays] Let $Z^\pm$ be a zipper.
-A ray $r\subset Z^+$ (resp. $Z^-$) is a {\em landing ray} if the image in $S^2_\infty$ may be compactified with a single point to a closed interval.
-The compactifying point is called the {\em end} of the landing ray, and we say $r$ {\em lands} at this point (or just that $r$ {\em lands}). \end{definition} A ray contained in any closed subinterval of $Z^\pm$ is evidently a landing ray, since it lands at the endpoint of the closed interval.
-It is much harder to show that a proper ray lands.
-We use the dynamics of $G$ to obtain proper landing rays:
+A proper ray $r\subset Z^+$ (resp. $Z^-$) is a {\em landing ray} if the image in $S^2_\infty$ may be compactified with a single point to a closed interval.
+The compactifying point is called the {\em end} of the landing ray, and we say $r$ {\em lands} at this point (or just that $r$ {\em lands}). \end{definition}

+The terminology `landing rays' comes from the field of holomorphic dynamics.
+We use our knowledge of the dynamics of $G$ on $Z^+$ and on $S^2_\infty$ to obtain landing rays: